-Diversification and Its Role in Retirement Planning
+Diversification in Retirement Planning

 Chances are you know the concept of asset allocation.
 As Forbes contributor Mitch Tuchman puts it, asset allocation is the “collection of investments you own,” depending on your risk tolerance and your desire for potential investment returns.